opentdf/java-sdk/README.md

 ### Cryptography Library

-The SDK uses the [Bouncy Castle Security library](https://www.bouncycastle.org/).
-SDK users may need to register the Bouncy Castle Provider; e.g.:
+This SDK uses the [Bouncy Castle Security library](https://www.bouncycastle.org/) library.
+Note: When using this SDK, it may be necessary to register the Bouncy Castle Provider as follows:

 ```java
     static{